Frequently Asked Questions

 How can I sign up to be a consulting party?

-To sign up to be a consulting party for a specific bridge, contact the Bridging Kentucky Program Team using the Contact Us form on our website.
-Please include your contact information, the bridge number of the project that interest you, and a brief description of the concerns regarding the program’s effect on historic properties.
+To apply to be a consulting party for a specific bridge, contact the Bridging Kentucky Program Team using this form.
+Please include your contact information, the bridge number of the project that interests you, and an explanation why you would like to be a consulting party per Section 106 for this bridge.

 What is an adverse effect as outlined in Section 106?